AndyP01/ads-over-mqtt/README.md

 Any MQTT broker can be used.
 A typical installation uses [Mosquitto](https://mosquitto.org/).

 The broker can be installed anywhere on a network, including the 'cloud' via the internet.
 This allows for a truly distributed solution.
 If a client can ‘find’ the broker on the network, then it can be used.
-This is a networking problem to solve, and not a TwinCAT problem.

 Once a client can connect with the broker, it immediately registers itself by publishing and subscribing to defined topics.
 These are observable via any other ADS-over-MQTT clients that connect to the broker.
 Routes are then immediately available for selection from with XAE without the need to use the TwinCAT Route search dialog.